-Your favorite T-shirts have gotten a lot of love this summer, which wouldn’t be such a bad thing if it weren’t for the fact that the evidence is there for all to see.
-Crusty, sometimes yellow, and always an eye sore—pit stains can be a serious pain.
+Your favorite T-shirts have gotten a lot of love, which wouldn’t be such a bad thing if it weren’t for the fact that the evidence is there for all to see.
+Pit stains can be a serious pain.
 To make matters worse, this type of stain—the result of sweat and aluminum-based deodorant—can withstand both regular washings, and standard targeted stain removal efforts.
 You needn’t bid your favorite apparel adieu, though—just follow our guide on how to remove armpit stains and it will be like sweat never even happened.

 How to get yellow armpit stains out of white shirts